-The gardener who wishes to grow a hedge should expect it to take time.
+The gardener who starts a hedge should expect it to take time.
 It is an exercise in patience.
-Rewards will be in five to ten years from initiation, if they start from cuttings.
-Little wonder that many homeowners put up walls.
+Rewards will take five to ten years.
+Little wonder homeowners build fences.

 Comments are moderated